 But Cimino's career fell even quicker than it rose.
 His next film, Heaven's Gate, was fraught with troubled production on a far greater scale.
 The press picked up stories of Cimino's hyper-perfectionist directing style.
 Allegedly, he delayed filming on one day until a cloud formation he liked matched what he wanted, ordered the buildings on each side of the set of the town's main street to be torn down and rebuilt three feet back from where they were because the street looked too narrow, even after one crew member pointed out that it would be easier and cheaper to just tear one side down and rebuild it six feet back, and took 36 takes of Christopher Walken taking off his hat.
 After a messy release, the film was a critical and commercial flop.
 It was a Creator Killer for both Cimino and United Artists and a Genre-Killer for both The Western (at least, for its classic era) and particularly the New Hollywood era.
 Never again would studios give directors so much control over the filming process.

 In the next 16 years, Cimino directed four further films, but his career was punch drunk from Heaven's Gate.
-He was also hired to direct Footloose but was fired after four months.
+He was also hired to direct Footloose but was fired after four months for demanding a script rewrite.
 He was keen to make the film more epic in scope, but the producers feared a repeat of Heaven's Gate.
 He had many unrealised ambitions, including interest in adapting Crime and Punishment and The Fountainhead.
 In later years, Heaven's Gate underwent a partial rehabilitation among critics.
-In 2012, Cimino attended the premiere of a well-received new edit at the Venice Film Festival.
+In 2012, Cimino attended the premiere of a well-received new edit of Heavens Gateat the Venice Film Festival.
+This edit was subsequently released on home video to much better reviews.

 - Silent Running (1972) - writer